davidchenlee/MESOscope/README.md

 ### LabView
+- Preset the output of a sequence so that there are no big jumps
 - Create a ramp generator.
 This is only necessary if I want to increase the memory of the FIFO OUT at the expense of the other buffers
 - Maybe decrease the clock of the photon-counter from 160 MHz to 80 MHz for a faster/easier compilation
 - Check the delay of the internal FIFOs implemented in memory blocks